Turkish diaspora: Canada

 According to the 2016 Canadian census, 63,955 people voluntarily declared their ethnicity as "Turkish".
 However, in 2018, the Canadian Ambassador Chris Cooter said that there was approximately 100,000 Turkish Canadians living in the country, as well as several thousand Turkish students:

 The "Federation of Canadian Turkish Associations" and the "Federation of Chinese Canadians in Markham" have also reported that there was over 100,000 Turkish Canadians living in the country.

 South America

 Venezuela

 According to statistics, there are likely around 27,000 people of Turkish ancestry in Venezuela.
 This refers to people who are either descendants of immigrants who came from the Ottoman Empire before 1923 or who came from the Republic of Turkey since then.
 Additionally, Turks who immigrated from countries neighboring Turkey are also counted in this figure.
 It's likely that most of the Turkish Venezuelans trace their ancestry to immigrants from the Ottoman Empire, who arrived to Venezuela at the same time most of the Arab diaspora in South America had emigrated as well.

 Brazil

-There are 6,300 people of Turkish ancestry currently living in Brazil.
-According to Brazilian statistics there are 2,347 Turkish-born people living in Brazil as of 2021.
+According to Brazilian statistics, there are 6,200 Turkish-born people living in Brazil as of 2024.